-Gabrielle has just finished a UK tour with her latest album Notes from Paris, which was Jazz FM’s Album of the Week on its launch in February 2014.
+Gabrielle has toured the UK with her latest album Notes from Paris, which was Jazz FM’s Album of the Week on its launch in February 2014.

 Featuring modern jazz arrangements of songs such as “Je ne regrette rien” and “Sous le Ciel de Paris”, and international musicians Nicolas Meier, Gilad Atzmon and Chris Garrick, Notes from Paris was acclaimed by critics, who called it “Polished, classy and refined … such a strong statement”.
 After a special guest appearance on BBC Radio 4’s Loose Ends for the International Women’s Day, presenter Emma Freud praised Gabrielle’s “astonishingly beautiful voice”.

 Gabrielle has performed at top London venues, from intimate jazz clubs to concert halls.
 She sang with the Aurora Orchestra at the Royal Festival Hall – Southbank Centre as part of 2013’s The Rest Is Noise festival, has performed at Ronnie Scott’s, The Royal Albert Hall, Pizza Express in Soho and Hideaway.
-In 2014 she starred at the St James Theatre as part of its Jazz Diva series alongside Jacqui Dankworth and Tina May and this year 2015 will be singing for the EFG London Jazz Festival.
+In 2014 she starred at the St James Theatre as part of its Jazz Diva series alongside Jacqui Dankworth and Tina May and in 2015 and this year 2017 she has joined the program of the EFG London Jazz Festival.

-With her own band Gabrielle has completed two UK tours, in 2012 and 2014, gathering fans in jazz clubs from Wakefield to St Ives, and received warm praise for her performances at Lichfield, Marlborough, Norwich and Porthcawl Jazz Festivals.
+With her own band Gabrielle has completed three UK tours, in 2012, 2014 and 2016 gathering fans in jazz clubs from Wakefield to St Ives, and received warm praise for her performances at Lichfield, Marlborough, Norwich and Porthcawl Jazz Festivals.
 A highlight of 2014 was guesting at Georgia Mancio’s ReVoice festival.
-Further afield, she was delighted to play recently a series on concerts in Italy, with the accordionist Vincenzo Castrini, and at the Savanna Jazz Club in San Francisco.
+Further afield, she was delighted to play a series on concerts in Italy, with the accordionist Vincenzo Castrini, and at the Savanna Jazz Club in San Francisco.